ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 		- Worded differently, if you took the last action before the round ended, you will go second in the following round.
 	2. Each player's base energy increases by one.
 	3. Each player gets energy equal to their base energy.
-	4. Each player unflips all cards on their battlefield.
+	4. Each player unexhausts all cards on their battlefield.
 	5. Move to next phase
 2. Round Start
 	1. If an effect refers to round start, it happens here.